• About Us

 Life isn’t so black-and-white.
 Don’t confine your self-worth to only your achievements or abilities.
 You can care about them, while caring about many other things.
 So it’s okay to give it a little less weight when it’s too heavy.
 No one said you can’t!

-← Rising Cost of Living in Singapore: An Impact on Mental HealthHow to Cope with Being Scammed →
+← Rising Cost of Living in Singapore and Mental HealthCoping After Being Scammed: Healing and Self-Forgiveness →

 Annabelle Psychology